Hundreds of thousands of students are due to receive their BTec results this week.

 What are BTec Nationals and BTec Firsts?

-They are assessed over the course of the qualification through exams, practical coursework and often, placements.
+Courses are assessed through exams, practical coursework and often, placements.

 BTec Nationals are studied over one or two years and are similar to A-levels.
-They can be used to get into university, although many use them to have occupation-specific skills.
+Many students take a combination of BTecs and A-levels.
+BTecs can be used to get into university, although many use them to have occupation-specific skills.

 BTec Firsts are equivalent to one or more GCSEs, and are often taken alongside them.
 They can be helpful for people trying to get into further education colleges.